Copilot-Language/copilot/README.md

 ## Installation
 There are two ways to install Copilot:

-* From Hackage (Recommended way):
+* From Hackage (recommended):

   The Copilot library is cabalized.
-Assuming you have cabal and the GHC compiler installed (the
+Assuming you have cabal, the GHC compiler installed (the
-  [Haskell Platform](http://hackage.haskell.org/platform/) is the easiest way to obtain these), it should merely be a matter of running
+  [Haskell Platform](http://hackage.haskell.org/platform/) is the easiest way to obtain these), and an Internet connection, it should merely be a matter of running:

       cabal install copilot

-  with an Internet connection.

 * Building from source from the GitHub repositories, typically one would only go this route to develop Copilot.